 FreightCenter Provides Helpful Tools

-FreightCenter provides all customers with many helpful tools.
-Customers have access to 24/7 rates for all shipments and an assigned agent to help with connection to our partner carriers.
-Our agents can provide you with the best carrier that fits all your shipping needs and requests.
-Use FreightCenter’s freight shipping quote tool to begin.
-For other locations, call our international shipping experts at 800-716-7608
+FreightCenter offers a range of helpful tools to assist all customers.
+With 24/7 access to rates for all shipments and an assigned agent to connect to our partner carriers, our agents can identify the best carrier for your shipping requirements.
+To begin, use FreightCenter’s freight shipping quote tool.
+For international shipments, customers can contact our shipping experts at 800-716-7608.

 Factors That Determine Less-Than-Load Freight Costs

-Dimensions: The weight and dimensions of the shipment help determine the freight class and density, directly affecting the freight shipping rates.
+Dimensions: The size and weight of your shipment determine the freight class and density, which directly impact the shipping rates.

 Less-Than-Truckload (LTL) faqs: